Alexandria Villaseñor

-Alexandria Villaseñor (born 2005) is an American climate activist living in New York.
+Alexandria Villaseñor (born May 18, 2005) is an American climate activist living in New York.
 A follower of the Fridays for Future movement and of fellow climate activist Greta Thunberg, Villaseñor is a co-founder of U.S. Youth Climate Strike and the founder of Earth Uprising.

-Biography
+Early life and education

-Villaseñor was born in 2005 in Davis, California, where she grew up.
+Villaseñor was born on May 18, 2005, in Davis, California, where she grew up.
 The family moved from northern California to New York in 2018.
-Villaseñor is Latina.
+Villaseñor is Latina (of Mexican heritage).
 Her ambition is to work for the United Nations.

+Villaseñor graduated high school in May 2024.
+Villaseñor started studying at Harvard University in the fall of 2024 and is a member of the Class of 2028.

 Activism

-Villaseñor's fight for climate action was sparked when she was caught in a smoke cloud from the November 2018 Camp Fire in California during a family visit.
+Villaseñor's fight for climate action was sparked when she was caught in a smoke cloud from the November 2018 Camp Fire in California, the deadliest and most destructive wildfire in California's history, while visiting her hometown for Thanksgiving.
 As an asthma sufferer, she became physically ill, during which time she researched the climate change and temperature rises which contributed to the fire's severity.
 Her mother, Kristin Hogue, was enrolled in the M.A. in Climate and Society program at Columbia University and Villaseñor would occasionally attend class with her mother, where she learned about the underlying science of climate change.
 Soon afterward, she joined New York's chapter of Zero Hour, a group of American youth climate activists.

-Villaseñor has taken similar climate action to Thunberg, who inspired her with her December 4, 2018 talk at the United Nations Climate Change Conference (COP24) in Katowice, Poland.
+Villaseñor has taken similar climate action to Thunberg, who inspired her with her December 4, 2018, talk at the United Nations Climate Change Conference (COP24) in Katowice, Poland.
 Since December 14, 2018 (while COP24 was still held), she skips school every Friday in order to protest against lack of climate action in front of the Headquarters of the United Nations in New York.
 She is no longer involved with the US Youth Climate Strike group and founded the climate change education group Earth Uprising.